 How do you find the best TESOL / TEFL job in Taiwan?
 By simply surfing the internet, the average international jobseeker might believe that finding a job will be a cinch.
 There are several job advertisements posted every day.
 This is good, to a certain extent.

-This article will start by comparing TESOL jobs that you can find through a recruitment agency with those jobs that you can find on your own.
+This article will start by comparing ESL teaching jobs that you can find through a recruitment agency with those jobs that you can find on your own.
 Since accommodation is often tied with your job contract, I will also explain how to find a nice place at an affordable price on your own.

 Using a Recruitment Agency

 In Taiwan, hiring teachers before they even purchase a plane ticket has increased in popularity.
 Foreigners gain a sense of security knowing that work is waiting for them upon arrival.
 While schools get to pick up ingenious would-be teachers who enthusiastically agree to work in sub-par conditions with potentially low wages.